150 ways YOU can help keep Hyde Park beautiful

 - Animal shelters are often in need of used blankets, towels, sheets, and soft bedding.
 Why not give yours a second life, and help animals in the process.

-Keep it Beautiful: - Care for the street tree in front of your house or workplace.
+Keep it Beautiful: - The City plants street trees in sidewalk planting beds and relies on neighbors/abutters to provide ongoing care for the trees.
+Find out what you can do to care for the street tree in front of your house or workplace.

-- Plant non-invasive flowers around your street trees.
+- Weed the planting beds around your street trees and plant non-invasive flowers around them.
 Check city guidelines first, to make sure they won’t harm the tree.

 - Grab some neighbors and work together to beautify the “forgotten corner” in your neighborhood.